Rishabh1925/interceptor-4x4/README.md

 ## Conclusion

 INTERCEPTOR represents a paradigm shift in deepfake detection through its agentic intelligence approach.
 By combining intelligent routing with specialized analysis, we deliver a solution that is faster, more accurate, and more explainable than existing alternatives.
 Our freemium model ensures accessibility while our technical architecture provides the robustness needed for real-world deployment.

-Within the 24-hour hackathon timeline, we will demonstrate a functional prototype that showcases the core innovation of agentic deepfake detection, setting the foundation for a comprehensive digital safety ecosystem.